 Waiting at the boarding gate of the HK airport for your flight to Europe, you heave a sigh of relief when the attendants finally announce: Boarding will now begin for First Class and Business Class passenger."
 Your phone rings at exactly the same moment you're expected to board.
 The call is from your supplier in Shanghai who urgently needs you on site to sort out a serious manufacturing issue.
 You can't be in two places at the same time.
-If only you had set up a decent Skype for Business alternative that connected everyone together.
+But if you use Skype for Business alternative that connected everyone together, even the complicated business issue can be discussed at anytime anywhere.

 Since 2003, Skype has been the primary tool for online meetings for over a decade now.
 After Microsoft's purchase of Skype in 2011, Skype for Business was launched to replace their original offering.
 Skype for Business provides communication services on many platforms, not just the desktop.
 It integrates basic chat services, HD video, and phone call capability for both incoming and outgoing calls in a familiar Skype wrapper.
 The desktop software creates virtual conferencing places where the team comes together across a variety of platforms and software.

-For technical issues, users also report logging-in glitches, sharing screen failures, non-message delivery, slow attachment upload, slow software start-up times, resource-hogging on the host computer, to name but a few.
+But for technical issues, users report some problems of Skype for Business such as logging-in glitches, sharing screen failures, non-message delivery, slow attachment upload, slow software start-up times, resource-hogging on the host computer, .
 For small companies who don't have an IT team on-call the software presents real challenges, even on the Mac desktop.

-So what's a busy executive to do?
-Well, this article will introduce seven alternatives to Skype for Business: Google Hangouts, ezTalks Meetings, Facebook Messenger, Apple's FaceTime, join.me, TrueConf and Appear.in.
+Busy senior executives don't have much time find to the best Skype Business alternatives since there are various Skype competitors available in the markets.
+Well, this article will introduce top seven alternatives to Skype for Business: ezTalks, Google Hangouts, Facebook Messenger, Apple's FaceTime, join.me, TrueConf and Appear.in.
 Is any of them a suitable Skype Business alternative?
 Read on.

 1. ezTalks[ Suggested]